The Silver Lining of a Ransomware Infection

 Foundational Issues Lead to Security Threats

-IBM X-Force Incident Response Services has had an influx of calls pertaining to ransomware as more organizations become infected with this nuisance.
+IBM X-Force Incident Response and Intelligence Services (IRIS) has had an influx of calls pertaining to ransomware as more organizations become infected with this nuisance.
 Almost every call has demonstrated that one or more of the following foundational issues have been sorely neglected within the customer’s enterprise.

 1. User Awareness